Termes de recherche populaires

 There have been a number of issues circulating the market since the Insurance Act 2015 (the "Act") came into force.
-In particular:

 We are yet to see the first case decided under the Act and, until we do, there is a lot of speculation as to how the Act will be interpreted.
 At a Clyde & Co Financial Institutions and D&O conference, we held a panel discussion between legal, broker and insurer experts and their views on these issues are incorporated in this briefing.
 We also examine some other issues that we have encountered since the Act came into force.

 This briefing should be read in conjunction with our comprehensive guide to the Act: Insurance Act 2015 – Shaking up a century of insurance law.

 One of the main changes brought about by the Act is that an insured must now give a "fair presentation" of the risk; it must disclose all material circumstances it knows or ought to know or give enough information to put a prudent insurer on notice to make further enquiries.

 For a corporate insured, "knowledge" is determined by what the insured's senior management, or those responsible for the insured's insurance, knows.
 The scope of the definition of "senior management" is one of the most frequent queries that brokers receive.

 Despite the intention being to restrict actual knowledge to board level, arguably the wording is considerably broader.
 Section 4(8)(c) defines "senior management" as meaning "those individuals who play significant roles in the making of decisions about how the insured's activities are to be managed or organised."
 In practice, this presents a number of difficulties, especially for large, global organisations.
 For example:

 The Act further extends knowledge to those responsible for arranging the insurance.
 Brokers are concerned that this is fusing the division between the insured and the broker, making the broker responsible for all the insured's knowledge.
 This is a significant expansion and could lead to more claims against brokers if the insurance fails.